 About Loui Jover

 Art..........Cartoon............Thought "Right now I like making ink drawings on adhered together sheets of vintage book paper, there is a fragility to these images that I find interesting (as if the wind may blow them away at any moment) and the hand drawn stark black lines against the intricate printed words of the book pages offer a strange fusion and depth that seems to give the images a kind of 'meaning' and back story, even though unconnected in a contrived way.
 I never pick the image for the pages or visa-versa they just collide as chance permits, any meaning they may have is purely created by the observer and their own imaginings."
 I have drawn since childhood and as other children stop at some point in their development i never did.
 I draw obsessively every single day filling books with ideas, cartoons and drawings.
 So my drawing abilities seem to have developed in natural progression giving me the ability to freely use a number of distinct styles and approaches.
 I have formally studied commercial and graphic art and hold an advanced certificate in visual communication.
-I was employed and served as an 'illustrator reprographic' in the Australian Army, This job included regimental photography and related darkroom proceedures .
-I have held three solo exhibitions, and have been included in numerous group and collective shows.
+I was employed and served as an 'illustrator repographic' in the Australian Army, This job included regimental photography and related darkroom procedures .
+I have held several solo exhibitions, and have been included in numerous group and collective shows.
 My work has been acquired and is included in interesting private,corporate and public collections, throughout the world.
 My illustrations, cartoons and artworks have been reproduced in books and other printed periodicals.
 I am a self represented full time artist.
 I primarily like to work with ink on paper, but am versed with oils and acrylics and enjoy making and using collage.
 I also (as well as the book page drawings) am currently working (slowly) on a series of large oil paintings based on childhood memories.
 I live in Queensland Australia with my wife Fee and young daughter Jazz.
 I have a small studio in my backyard where i hide and work.
 I immigrated to Australia from Europe with my parents when i was a young child.
-I have travelled extensively throughout Asia and Europe.
+I have traveled extensively throughout Asia and Europe.
 The rest is yet to come. thank you for your interest.
-"A wonderful artist" - The Sir HON Ronald Arculli OBE
+"A wonderful artist" - The Sir Hon Ronald Arculli OBE

 Art tempers my spirit, it gives me direction.
 Without art I would most likely be a psychopath.
 One can spend a lifetime looking at the world but seldom do they “see” anything.
 My art helps me to “see” life around me, without art things seem brutal and pointless.